OgulcanErdag/Coderr_Backend/README.md

 - `DEBUG`
 - Database paths and other credentials

-The `.env` file is excluded from version control (`.gitignore`), but a `.env.example` is provided as a template.
+The `.env` file is excluded from version control (`.gitignore`), but a `.env.template` is provided as a template.
-Please copy `.env.example` to `.env` and fill in your own values before running the project.
+Please copy `.env.template` to `.env` and fill in your own values before running the project.

 ---